Codesai/website/_i18n/es/_posts/2022-11-23-caring-work-and-concerns.md

 On the other hand, we wanted to protect the team’s autonomy to decide which caring work to do because they are the ones that work with the system and know where the friction and inefficiencies are happening, and have better information to fix them.
 We think that this makes sense from the point of view of the lean principle of [Empowering the team](https://en.wikipedia.org/wiki/Lean_software_development#Empower_the_team).
 Besides, the DevOps movement also defends that engineering should spend the time devoted to caring work as they see fit<a href="#nota12"><sup>[12]</sup></a> (which for them amounts to at least 20% of the team’s time).

-Besides, the cultural dynamic around the B2B team when we started, was characterised by a strong power imbalance between the product and engineering teams which left the latter little autonomy and agency.
+Besides, the cultural dynamic around the B2B team when we started working with them, was characterised by a strong power imbalance between the product and engineering teams which left the latter little autonomy and agency.
 In order to create a space safe from this vicious dynamic, we decided to discuss the concerns in a separate meeting in which only the members of the engineering team could participate.
 This strong boundary fostered the autonomy of the engineering team and made caring work possible<a href="#nota13"><sup>[13]</sup></a>.

 Having said that, some concerns needed a different approach.